 Storms, floods, fires, tornadoes, massive power outages – we’ve seen our share unfortunately here in Michigan.
 When they occur, are you prepared?
 How about your children?
-As part of National Preparedness Month, we’re posting weekly tips and insights on how you can equip yourself to handle all types of natural disasters.

 Here are a few tips to calm your child’s fears about natural disasters:

 • Create a disaster family plan.
 Gather your family and talk about which crisis your family is most at risk for, how to prepare and what to do if it does happen.
 Create an evacuation plan, which includes a meeting spot near your home, and practice getting there.
-FEMA’s family plan

 • Prepare a disaster kit.
 Allow your children to help you gather the supplies for the kit; this will reassure them that you are prepared.
 Here is a list of what your kit should include.
 It is also recommended that you add your children’s favorite snacks and activities.